SeanCPP/sdotcode-DataLib/README.md

 ![ex1](https://user-images.githubusercontent.com/4634215/167278164-cf47c839-4cf8-44a2-be20-87fbea3cee7a.png)

-I first saw this kind of idea in *Xamarin.Forms*, where platform-dependent classes could be injected across projects.
-The Shared XAML UI project could ask the DI container for a resource, and in the *Android* and *iOS* project you would register the platform-specific resource.

-In fact, over the past few production .net full-stack applications I've worked on, I have really *honed in* on this new pattern that was looking me straight in the eye the whole time.
-I'm calling it the Symmetrical Repository pattern, becuase it's really just a way to apply the Repository pattern across imaginary boundaries.

   Since certain tasks (in regard to data acess) have become so trivialized by the abstractions brought into the .net ecosystem, we can start *DRY*ing our code across the tech stack pretty seamlessly.
 The repository pattern can be mirrored between the back-end and the front-end, which provides you a seamless approach to dealing with boring CRUD operations across layers of the tech stack.

 ## Model class